 Born and raised in downtown Manhattan, I first stepped into the spotlight at age six (...going on seventeen) as Liesl in The Sound of Music, and I’ve never looked back.

-I recently earned my B.A. in Dramatic Arts at Kenyon College, where I studied dramatic structure, text analysis, lighting, set, sound, and prop design, and starred in and helped to produce my senior thesis, Scab.
+I recently earned my B.A. in Dramatic Arts at Kenyon College, where I studied dramatic structure, text analysis, lighting, set, sound, and prop design, and starred in and helped to produce my senior thesis.
 Now I'm thrilled to be back in New York City—the place where my love of theater took root—to begin my professional theater career.

 I’ve never loved anything the way I love theater, and I can’t imagine doing anything else.
 My goal is simple: to keep creating, collaborating, and connecting.
 Onstage, on the page, and everywhere in between.